Photo by Jerry Zhang / Unsplash

 • Anything relating to the internal render state

-With the default 'Always Save' preference enabled, these adjustments are written to the sidecar automatically when you navigate away from the image.
+With the default 'Always Save' preference enabled, these are written to the sidecar automatically when you navigate away from the image.
 No manual save is required for persistence.
 The 'Save Changes' button serves a different purpose: it creates a named entry in the Embedded adjustment list, which you can later revert to or apply to other images.

 The core idea: